keisks/scala-tutorial/README.md

 This is a scala  ~~Tutorial~~ self-study for Natural Language Processing (NLP).

-The practice is based on the NLP Programming Tutorial (http://www.phontron.com/teaching.php).
+The practice is based on the NLP Programming Tutorial at <http://www.phontron.com/teaching.php?lang=en>.
 I am grateful to Graham Neubig for his great tutorial at Nara Institute of Science and Technology (NAIST).

 N.B All the programs are written and tested on Mac.
 This repository is work-in-progress and continually-revised.

 For those who are interested in, here I give a step-by-step instruction.
-For a great introduction of Scala can be found at <http://www.scala-lang.org/node/1305>
+For a great introduction of Scala can be found at <http://www.scala-lang.org/node/1305>.

 (The step 1 and 2 are needed for the first time only.)